Senpai-Sugoi/SenpaiBurner/README.md

 # SenpaiBurner
-My very First fully working standalone .Net Desktop Application for system specs information and utilization monitor
+My very First fully working standalone .Net Desktop Application for system specs information and utilization monitor.
+The app requires .net and some additonal Dlls which will be ddownloaded automatically whilst installation.